VerbekeLab/n-beats-s/README.md

 # n-beats-s
-Pytorch implementation of N-BEATS-S from the paper "Improving forecast stability using deep learning"
+This repo contains a notebook with a Pytorch implementation of N-BEATS-S from the paper: Van Belle, J., Crevits, R., Verbeke, W., 2022.
+Improving forecast stability using deep learning.

+The code has been developed by Jente Van Belle, Ph.D.

+If you experience any problems, you can contact Jente Van Belle via jente.vanbelle@kuleuven.be.